shivakeerthan/shivakeerthan/README.md

 - 👋 Hi, I’m @shivakeerthan
 - 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently doing my Masters Degree in Data Science from Northeastern University, Bosto
+- 🌱 I’m currently doing my Masters Degree in Data Science from Northeastern University, Boston
 - 📫 You can reach me on www.linkedin.com/shivakeerthan

 <!---